coolshare/ReactReduxStarterKit/README.md

 					)(_MapContainer);
 		export default MapContainer

-   4).Render Callbacks: a function passed as a prop to a component, which allows that component to render something A common use-case of a render callback was to allow a child to render something using data it did not receive in props.
+   4).*Render Callbacks*: a function passed as a prop to a component, which allows that component to render something A common use-case of a render callback was to allow a child to render something using data it did not receive in props.
    	Example (RightPane.js)